microsoft/migrate-java-ee-app-to-azure-training/06-adding-app-insights/README.md

 ![Log Analytics](images/log-analytics-button.png "Log Analytics")

 Once you click it you should see an image similar to the one below:

-*If you get a message that Log Analytics is not enabled yet. please enable it*

 ![Log Analytics Overview](images/log-analytics-overview.png "Log Analytics Overview")